Francis Xavier Seelos

-Francis Xavier Seelos, C.Ss.R., (January 11, 1819 - October 4, 1867) was a German Redemptorist who worked as a missionary in the United States frontier.
-Towards the end of his life, he went to New Orleans to minister to victims of yellow fever.
-He then died after contracting the disease.
+Francis Xavier Seelos, C.Ss.R., (January 11, 1819 - October 4, 1867) was a German Redemptorist missionary, who worked in the United States, particularly in parishes serving immigrant communities on the American frontier.
+Near the end of his life, he travelled to New Orleans to minister to people affected by a yellow fever outbreak.
+He later contracted the disease and died from its complications.